top of page

 ABOUT US

 DuartePino is a management outsourcing firm that combines in-depth customer knowledge with practical expertise in marketing, communications, brand management, and overall business strategies to help clients create sustainable business growth.
 Our single-source accountability comprises a unified network of Trusted Advisors with years of combined experience in their respective industries.
-As a result, we can provide your organization with a fresh perspective, proven processes that invest in results, and the martech tools for successful execution.
+As a result, we can provide your organization with a fresh perspective, proven processes that deliver results, and the necessary martech tools for successful execution.

 We have one primary purpose: to help Hispanic-led companies connect with growth opportunities.
 We do this by intentionally building relationships of trust, internally and externally, through reliability, competence, and integrity.
-As members of the Worldcom network, we also have quick and unfettered access to the resources of more than 80 global partners in 50 countries and six continents to work together in designing and implementing communications strategies for all key stakeholders.
-Today, we proudly manage over 15 marketing communications departments representing more than $1B in annual sales, and 70% are exporting to international markets.
+As members of the Worldcom network, we also have quick and unfettered access to the resources of more than 80 global partners in 50 countries across six continents, enabling us to work together in designing and implementing effective communications strategies for all key stakeholders.
+Today, we proudly manage over 15 marketing communications departments representing more than $1 billion in annual sales, and 70% of these departments export to international markets.

 Insights for business growth